chingchenms/llvm/docs/Coroutines.rst

     %mem = call i8* @llvm.coro.free(i8* %frame)
     %tobool = icmp ne i8* %mem, null br i1 %tobool, label %if.then, label %if.end
   if.then:
     call void @CustomFree(i8* %mem)
     br label %if.end
   if.end:
     ...

-With allocations and deallocations described as above, after inlining and heap allocation elision optimization, the resulting main will end up looking like:
+With allocations and deallocations represented as described as above, after coroutine heap allocation elision optimization, the resulting main will end up looking just like it was when we used `malloc` and `free`:

 .. code-block:: llvm